beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 Setting the flag to `hoist_type=true` here causes the type of the `missing` and `nothing` to be hoisted, since the field `a` is a concrete type in the return value of `Transformer`'s function.
 Since only the type of these two values is hashed, their hashes now collide.
 If the field of the pre-transformed type `a` was concrete, there wouldn't be any problem, because its type would be hashed, and that would include either the `Missing` or `Nothing` in the type hash.

-This is why `pick_fields` and `omit_fields` exist, to provide a way to select or remove fields from a type you want to transform that can still safely use `hoist_type`.
+For this reason, it is better to use `pick_fields` and `omit_fields` to select or remove fields from a type you want to transform.

 ```julia
 struct MyType